Charles W. White: Legacy

-White's popularity faded after his death both because he was a person of color in an industry that unfairly favored white artists and preferred more abstract and conceptual styles in direct opposition to White's style of figurative art.
-However White's popularity and legacy lives on in Altadena, California where he spent a great deal of his later years.
-Shortly after his death a park was re-named after him and it remains today the only park to be named after an American born artist.
-The Charles White Park hosted an annual event “Charles White Memorial Arts Festival” which brought African American and local artists into the community until its discontinuation in the 1990s.
-Currently members of the Altadena Arts council are working with local community and other stake holders to bring the event back to the community.

 Reception

-In 1982 a retrospective exhibition of White's work was held at the Studio Museum in Harlem.
+In 1982, a retrospective exhibition of White's work was held at the Studio Museum in Harlem.
 In the 1990s, the idea of staging a major traveling retrospective exhibition arose.
 Ultimately, over approximately a ten year period, staff from the Art Institute of Chicago and the Museum of Modern Art attempted to locate various White pieces to put together an extensive exhibition of his work.
 The exhibition opened in Chicago in 2018, traveling to New York City and Los Angeles.

-White "was a humanist, drawn to the physical body and more literal representations of the lives of African-Americans", according to Lauren Warnecke for the Chicago Tribune.
+White "was a humanist, drawn to the physical body and more literal representations of the lives of African-Americans," according to Lauren Warnecke for the Chicago Tribune.
 While this put him out of step with the abstract movement in art, the power of his work is undeniable according to the Los Angeles Times' Christopher Knight, especially White's graphic work in graphite, charcoal, crayon and ink.
 The Washington Post art critic, Philip Kennicott finds White's work central to American art.
-"Grace, passion, coolness, toughness, [and] beauty" mark White's work, according to Holland Cotter in The New York Times; White had "the hand of an angel" and "the eye of a sage".
+"Grace, passion, coolness, toughness, [and] beauty" mark White's work, according to Holland Cotter in The New York Times; White had "the hand of an angel" and "the eye of a sage."